Go to content

 FOREWORD BY THE MINISTERS FOR NORDIC CO-OPERATION

-During the Finnish and Ålandic co-presidency of the Nordic Council of Ministers in 2025, efforts to deliver Vision 2030 and its three strategic priorities will continue.
-The political priorities of each administrative area have now been identified in the sectoral co-operation programmes and associated work plans.
-It’s important that we get well and truly stuck into the efforts needed to reach our 2030 finish line.
+During the Finnish and Ålandic co-presidency of the Nordic Council of Ministers in 2025, we will continue our efforts to deliver on Vision 2030 and its three strategic priorities.
+The political priorities of each administrative area have now been identified in the sectoral cooperation programmes and their work plans.
+It is important that we truly get stuck into the work needed to reach our 2030 finish line.

-The last few years have seen fundamental changes in society and the security situation in our local area.
-The challenges brought about by climate change and the loss of biodiversity are also especially important.
-We don’t know when the next pandemic will come.
-Hybrid impacts are becoming increasingly common.
+The last few years have seen fundamental changes in society and the security situation in our neighbourhood.
+The challenges brought about by climate change and biodiversity loss are also especially important.
+We do not know when the next pandemic will occur.
+Hybrid influence activities are becoming increasingly common.

 The Nordic countries stand out in global terms as equal and inclusive societies.
-Our strong freedom of the press and freedom of expression, in combination with a media-literate population and a strong rule of law, gives us a sound foundation for resisting external influences.
-The Nordic Council of Ministers encompasses a large number of administrative sectors making it well-suited to working with civil preparedness and overall security.
-The Finnish and Ålandic co-presidency wants to help ensure that the entire Nordic Region is as well-prepared as it can be for any possible crises.
+Our strong freedom of the press and freedom of expression, combined with a media-literate population and strong rule of law, give us a sound foundation for resisting external influences.
+The Nordic Council of Ministers encompasses a large number of administrative sectors making it well-suited to work with civil preparedness and comprehensive security.
+The Finnish and Ålandic co-presidency wants to help ensure that the entire Nordic Region is as well-prepared as it can be for any crises that may occur.

-We will focus our attention on the Nordic Council of Ministers’ priority area “Children and Young People”.
-Furthermore, we want to see a strong and wide-ranging commitment to this area going forwards.
+This year, we will be focusing our attention on the Nordic Council of Ministers’ priority area “Children and Young People”.
+We also want to see a strong and wide-ranging commitment to this area going forward.

-The planning phase for the renewal of efforts relating to obstacles to freedom of movement is now complete.
-We must continue these efforts, as individual nations and as a region, to ensure that it’s easy to live, study, work, and do business in another Nordic country.
+The planning phase of our renewed efforts to remove barriers to freedom of movement is now complete.
+We must continue these efforts, both as individual nations and as a region, to ensure that it is easy to live, study, work and do business in the other Nordic countries.

-Regional efforts in neighbouring areas are being continuously intensified.
-It is pleasing to see that the Baltic countries are also becoming increasingly involved in Nordic co-operation.
-At the same time, efforts to profile the Nordic Region internationally are continuing, especially through the Nordic embassies’ joint initiatives around the world.
+Regional efforts in neighbouring areas are continuously intensifying.
+We are very pleased to see that the Baltic countries are also becoming increasingly involved in Nordic cooperation.
+At the same time, efforts to profile the Nordic Region internationally are continuing, especially through the joint initiatives of Nordic embassies around the world.

-There is now a stronger momentum for Nordic co-operation than there has been in a long time.
-This is true not only in the traditionally large fields of Nordic co-operation such as culture and education, but also in other areas.
+There is now a stronger momentum for Nordic cooperation than there has been in a long time.
+This is true not only in the traditional fields of Nordic cooperation, such as culture and education, but also in other areas.
 A willingness to do more has spread across the board.
-Nevertheless, it’s important not to take Nordic co-operation for granted.
-The presidency is seeking co-operation that is more ambitious and robust, that delivers Nordic solutions and new and sought-after knowledge, and that establishes platforms for Nordic co-operation.
-The Nordic advantage and Nordic added value must benefit us all.
-Our Nordic Region is strong and united, and accessible to all of us.
+Nevertheless, it is important not to take Nordic cooperation for granted.
+The presidency is seeking cooperation that is more ambitious and robust, that delivers Nordic solutions and new and sought-after knowledge, and that establishes platforms for Nordic cooperation.
+The Nordic advantage and added value must benefit us all.
+Our Nordic Region is strong, united and accessible to all of us.

-In 2025, we’re entering the final decisive phase of the implementation of Vision 2030.
-The whole of the Nordic Region is working towards the same goals.
-We can deliver results and promote relevant priorities through focused and effective co-operation.
+In 2025, we are entering the final, most decisive phase of the implementation of Vision 2030.
+The whole Nordic Region is working towards the same goals.
+We can deliver results and promote relevant priorities through focused and effective cooperation.

 2-collage.jpg